College of Engineering

 The advising goal for students who have not yet attained professional program status is to strengthen their academic background sufficiently so that they are able to subsequently complete courses in their engineering degree plans.
 To this end, a student's advisor may require him or her to enroll in fewer courses than specified by the University and may require him or her to retake courses for which credit has already been received.
 See individual department program descriptions for requirements.

-The College of Engineering's Engineering Student Services, located in 242 Nedderman Hall, houses the Co-op program and coordinated tutoring, assessment, and academic advising for engineering students.
+The College of Engineering's Engineering Student Success Center, located in 242 Nedderman Hall, houses the internship/co-op program and coordinated tutoring, assessment, and academic advising for engineering students.

 Admission into the Professional Program

 Students who have successfully completed the initial program of study may apply to their department for advancement to the professional program.
-Prior to admission to the professional program, students are required to demonstrate their intellectual talent, work habits, and professional ethics to warrant acceptance for study toward an engineering or computer science degree.
+Prior to admission to the professional program, students are required to demonstrate their intellectual talent, work habits, and professional ethics to warrant acceptance for study toward a College of Engineering degree.

 Hereafter, the term "pre-professional courses" is used for the set of courses, as specified by the degree plan, required for entrance into the professional program.
-The term "professional courses" is used for the later courses in the engineering major, generally 3000- and 4000-level courses.
+The term "professional courses" is used for the later courses in the major, generally 3000- and 4000-level courses.
 See each program’s requirements for the degree in this catalog for specifics.
-The professional program includes students who have been accepted by an engineering department into the professional program course sequence.
+The professional program includes students who have been accepted by a College of Engineering department into the professional program course sequence.
 An official degree plan is filed upon acceptance into this category.
 For advancement to a department's professional program, students must meet the following requirements:

 Competence in Oral Communication and Computer Use